-An asset is anything your business owns that supports operations and has some inherent cash value.
-Examples of assets include cash on hand and money owed to your company (accounts receivable), land, buildings, inventory or equipment.
+The first of many basic business terms you’ll want to remember is an asset: anything your business owns that supports operations and has some inherent cash value.
+Examples of assets include cash on hand, land, buildings, inventory or equipment.
 An asset can be current (short-term) or fixed (long-term), depending on its life cycle.
-Accounts receivable is a current asset because it can be converted to cash within one fiscal year, but equipment is a fixed asset because it will serve the company over many years.
+Stock holdings and product inventory are considered current assets because they can be converted to cash within one fiscal year, whereas equipment is a fixed asset because it will serve the company over many years.

-This is the financial statement that shows the balance between what you own (your assets), what you owe (your liabilities) and what you have left over once you subtract your liabilities from your assets (known as your owner’s equity, net worth, or working capital).
+There are a few basic business terms associated with the balance sheet you’ll want to pay attention to.
+A balance sheet is a financial statement that shows the balance between what you own (your assets), what you owe (your liabilities) and what you have left over once you subtract your liabilities from your assets (known as your owner’s equity, net worth, or working capital).
 Although banks and other financial institutions look at your income statement, they typically pay the most attention to your balance sheet.
 Why?
 Well, the balance sheet is similar to your personal financial statement.
-It shows your business’s net worth, the amount and type of debt you have (short term or long term) and what assets you have to use as collateral if the loan calls for it.
+It shows your business’s net worth, the amount and type of debt you have (short-term or long-term), and what assets you have to use as collateral if the loan calls for it.

 Cash is the lifeblood of your business.
 Since you need cash to pay your bills, without it, your business could fail in no time.
 Cash flow is how much cash flows in and out of your business during a given time frame, such as a week or a month.
 “Positive” cash flow means more money came in during the week, for example, than went out.
 “Negative” cash flow means the exact opposite — more went out than came in that week.